Best Prime Early Access Sale deals under $50

 - You’ll get all of the garden hand tools you need in the Jardineer Set that’s just $23.99 today.

-- This three-piece garden tool set makes a nice stocking stuffer for the gardener in your life.
+- This three-piece garden tool set makes a nice stocking stuff for the gardener in your life.
 The sale price is $9.99.

 - Leaf scoops simplify fall yard cleanup.
 This pair is only $9.09.